syncfusion-content/angularjs-docs/angular-1/SunburstChart/Selection.md

 ## Selection Display mode

- You can customize the selected  segment appearance by using color or opacity.
+ You can customize the selected  segment appearance by using *color or opacity*.
 You can choose between color or opacity using the `e-selectionsettings-type` property in the selection Settings.

 *	selectionByColor – To display the selected segment appearance using color.
 *	selectionByOpacity – To display the selected segment appearance using opacity.